Research Grant Announcement

 - Mentor: Up to $1,500 may be allotted specifically for the mentor for travel use to a) the HOPA Annual Meeting with the grantee if the mentor is at same institution; b) the grantee’s institution to meet and discuss the on-going status of the project and to support the grantee, if mentor is at a different institution.
 HOPA will provide a complementary HOPA Annual Meeting registration when presenting.

-- The LOIs will be reviewed by members of the HOPA Research - Basic & Translational Sciences Committee and a decision regarding acceptance for development into a full grant proposal will be sent in late July.
+- The LOIs will be reviewed by members of the HOPA Research - Basic & Translational Sciences Committee and a decision regarding acceptance for development into a full grant proposal will be sent to applicants.
 Concepts presented in the LOI that do not address stated objectives and/or criteria of the request for applications (RFA) will be returned with a letter of explanation and not considered further.

-- The announcement of the awards will occur in December 2018.
-All applicants will receive written feedback regarding review of their application.
+- All applicants will receive written feedback regarding review of their application.